Traveling to London for the First Time: Tips & Tricks for Your Visit

 Red double-decker buses are perfect for covering short distances in London

-9. Walk or Rent a Bike
+9. Walk or Take a Bike Tour

 I know that I just told you that seeing London on foot isn’t feasible.
 However, you’d be missing a great deal if you take a tube or a bus every time.
 After all, one of the best ways to see a new city is to explore it on foot.
 London is no exception.